 YouTube gaming has the exclusive streaming rights to FACEit’s Esports Championship Series.

 Dota 2 and Counter-Strike: Global Offensive are some of the more popular games in all of esports.
-Making their streaming rights very valuable to YouTube Gaming.
+Making their streaming rights precious to YouTube Gaming.

 YouTube Gaming is also the only streaming channel to offer a rewind feature during live tournaments.
 This allows fans to go back and watch some of their favorite moments or catch something they may have missed.